voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

 .. default-role:: code

-This page lists all of all natively available datasets in the FiftyOne Dataset Zoo.
+This page lists all of the natively available datasets in the FiftyOne Dataset Zoo.

 Check out the :ref:`API reference <dataset-zoo-api>` for complete instructions